 What is Normative Economics?

-Normative economics is a school of thought which believes that economics as a subject should pass value statements, judgments and opinions on economic policies, statements, and projects.
-It evaluates situations and outcomes of economic behavior and evaluates them as good or bad.
+Normative economics is a school of thought which believes that economics as a subject should pass value statements, judgments, and opinions on economic policies, statements, and projects.
+It evaluates situations and outcomes of economic behavior as morally good or bad.

 Examples of Normative Economics

-- The regulation of the oil prices by the government helps to keep inflation in check.
+- The regulation of oil prices by the government helps to keep inflation in check.

 - The independence of the central bank from the government should be curtailed.